Facilities and Resources

 A wide range of research facilities are available to our students on campus or at our satellite facilities via our collaborators.

-United States National Tick Collection.This internationally recognized facility is housed in a building adjacent to the Biology Building.
-The institute includes the U.S. National Tick Collection (with over 1 million specimens representing most of the world’s 850 tick species), a library specializing in arthropods and vector-borne disease, laboratory space, and offices.
+United States National Tick Collection.
+The U.S. National Tick Collection has over 1 million specimens (representing most of the world’s 850 tick species).
+This internationally recognized collection is housed in the Natural Sciences Building and is supported by a library specializing in arthropods and vector-borne disease, laboratory space, and offices.

 Herbarium.
 The Department of Biology houses a 25,000-specimen herbarium, one of the region’s best collections of vascular plants.

 Other Collections.
 The department also maintains small collections of birds and mammals for teaching purposes, and a growing collection of approximately 500,000 pinned insect specimens (and an additional 20,000 alcohol-preserved specimens).

 Skidaway Institute of Oceanography.
 The Skidaway Institute of Oceanography and the University of Georgia Skidaway Extension are both located one hour from campus on Skidaway Island in Savannah.
 Together the two facilities represent a world-class center for study of marine biology.
 Faculty and students conduct research here, and this work is facilitated by Georgia Southern University’s own Applied Coastal Research Laboratory on the site.